-To run a successful NEMT business, you need credentials for your business and drivers.
+To run a successful NEMT business, you need credentials for your operation and drivers.
 Here’s what you need to know about each.

 Credentials Required for NEMT Business

-To function as an authorized NEMT provider, obtaining and maintaining various credentials is necessary to comply with the legal requirements.
+To function as an authorized NEMT provider, obtaining and maintaining the following credentials is necessary to comply with legal requirements:

 Business License: A valid business license is required to operate as an official NEMT provider within your state or jurisdiction.